SQream/sqream_docs/connecting_to_sqream/client_drivers/kafka/index.rst

 Kafka Producer
 --------------

-The Kafka Producer can be used for creating new topics, reading data from existing topics, and loading data from files.
+The Kafka Producer requires both the Kafka producer and Zookeeper processes to be running in order to create new topics, read data from existing topics, and load data from files.

-In order for the Kafka producer to operate correctly, both the Kafka producer and Zookeeper processes must be running simultaneously.
 If Zookeeper is not running, the Kafka producer will not start.

 .. contents::
    :local: